MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/network-atc.md

 ## Example network intents

 Network ATC modifies how you deploy host networking, not what you deploy.
-Network ATC can implement multiple scenarios so long as the scenario is supported by Microsoft.
+Network ATC can implement multiple scenarios so long as each scenario is supported by Microsoft.
 Here are some examples of common deployment options, and the PowerShell commands needed.
-These are not the only combinations available but should give you an idea of the possibilities.
+These are not the only combinations available but they should give you an idea of the possibilities.

-For simplicity we only demonstrate two physical adapters per team, however it is possible to add more.
+For simplicity we only demonstrate two physical adapters per SET team, however it is possible to add more.
 Refer to [Plan Host Networking](../concepts/host-network-requirements.md) for more information.

 ### Fully converged intent